 - Role play/acting out stories

 R.E. is planned so children use all their senses and are prompted to think, question, explore, experience, reflect, feel, wonder, share own thoughts, enjoy and value.

-Children in the Foundation Stage have their attainment assessed by observations and their progress is tracked and monitored through the use of Early Years Outcomes throughout Nursery and Reception using the Development Matters 2021 document.
-The Foundation Stage profile will indicate if children are reaching expected levels by the end of the Reception year, will inform Year One teachers where a child is in readiness for key Stage One
+Children in the Foundation Stage have their attainment on entry assessed though observations and their progress is tracked and monitored throughout Nursery and Reception using the Development Matters 2021 document.
+The Foundation Stage Profile, at the end of the Reception year, will inform Year One teachers where a child is in readiness for key Stage One